marklister/product-collections/README.md

             (B,3,4.0),
             (C,4,5.2))

 Notice that the correct types are inferred for each column.
-If you accidentally missed a value the compiler would complain.
+Constant Tuple length is guaranteed by the compiler.

 ###Extracting columns:

-A CollSeq is also a Product (essentially a Tuple).
+A CollSeqN is also a ProductN (essentially a Tuple).
 To extract a column:

     scala> res1._2
     res3: Seq[Int] = List(2, 3, 4)